Bolympus1/DADS7202_HW02/README.md

 ## Results:
-จาก model ที่เราเลือกมา 3 model พบว่า **`"MobileNet"`** ให้ค่า accuracy ที่ดีที่สุด โดยผลจากการรันแบบ random seed 5 รอบ Test accuracy เฉลี่ยเท่ากับ 87.00% +/-3.13% และ Test loss เฉลี่ยเท่ากับ 63.13% +/-12.81% เวลาที่ใช้ในการ train model บน GPU เฉลี่ยเท่ากับ 7 min 14 sec ซึ่งหากพิจารณาในด้านเวลา **`"MobileNet"`** จะใช้เวลาในการ train มากที่สุด เนื่องด้วยการกำหนดค่า epoc ที่สูงกว่า อีก 2 model และ ข้อจำกัดของการรันบน Colab
+All of the models that we choose  **`"MobileNet"`** have the most accuracy score result after using random seed 5 times average test accuracy is 87.00% +/-3.13% and the average test loss is 63.13% +/-12.81% the average runtime with GPU is 7 min 14 sec but if ranking model performance from runtime **`"MobileNet"`** is the slowest because it uses the most epoc and limitation of Google Colab

 ![image](https://user-images.githubusercontent.com/107410157/197309429-bc6da6a4-b423-4b94-83ab-ac2f2abe1b16.png)